-Cesar Gabarini is an Italian-Brazilian 7-string guitarist that specializes in Choro, the predecessor to the well-known Brazilian music styles Samba and Bossa Nova.
+Cesar Garabini is an Italian-Brazilian 7-string guitarist who specializes in Choro, the predecessor to the well-known Brazilian music styles Samba and Bossa Nova.
 In the past 7 years he has performed at Jazz at Lincoln Center, Jazz Standard, Birdland, Columbia University, the Museum of Modern Art, with a monthly residence at Barbes.
 He has worked with Anat Cohen, Olli Soikkeli and Tim Connell.
 He has been featured on NPR, NBC and Global.

 Enjoy Caipirinhas and Other Refreshments